 Steppes and savannas are two examples of Earth’s many biomes.
 A biome is a region that boasts similar plant and animal life forms.
 The regions are generally contiguous.
 A desert, for example, is a biome.

-Nearly one-fourth of the Earth’s land is grassland.
+Nearly one-fourth of the Earth’s land is classified as grassland.
 Grasslands have fewer than one tree per acre and have been described by New South Wales’s Country Areas Program as “seas of grass.”
 Grasslands generally get between 10 and 30 inches of rain per year.

-A steppe is a particular type of grassland.
-Steppes are found on nearly every continent, with the exceptions of Australia and Antarctica.
+A steppe is a particular sub-type of grassland.
+Steppe grassland are found on nearly every continent, with the exceptions of Australia and Antarctica.
 They are drier and colder than other grasslands.
 Steppes lack humidity because they are far from the ocean and near mountains.

 Savannas, sometimes called “tropical grasslands,” generally lie between a tropical rainforest and a desert.
 As such, they are warmer than steppes.
 They get roughly the same amount of rain as a steppe, but most of it falls during the summer.
 Savannas get an average of between 15 and 25 inches of rain during this season.

 Steppes, by contrast, lie further from the equator and in sheltered areas.
 This means the precipitation they get is dispersed evenly throughout the year.
 Fewer large plants can take root under such dry conditions.
 Being further from the equator also means colder conditions, and in some northern steppes, snow, rather than rain, is common.